Old and Left Behind

-Over the last few weeks I have spent some time with my elderly parents and one of the most noticeable aspects of their lives that became apparent to me is how distant and estranged they are from modern life.
+Over the last few weeks, I have spent some time with my elderly parents, and one of the most noticeable aspects of their lives is how distant and estranged they are from modern life.

 They just don’t understand it.

-Now I accept that every generation will, at times, incomprehensively shake their heads at subsequent generations.
+Now I accept that every generation will, at times, incomprehensively shake its head at subsequent generations.
 I even remember doing it myself when trying to make sense of my daughter’s latest music craze.
 I wince when I recall the number of times I shouted up the stairs to her, “Turn that noise down!”

-My parents will have similarly shouted at me during my rebellious teenage years.
+My parents would have shouted at me similarly during my rebellious teenage years.

 But the estrangement that I refer to now is not in relation to taste or fashion but to the way life is being led, to the way that society is progressing.

-Society and life is being driven by technology.
-And it is transforming the world at an ever increasing pace.
+Society and life are being driven by technology.
+And it is transforming the world at an ever-increasing pace.

 Think how technology has changed over the last twenty or thirty years; think how our lives have changed over the last twenty or thirty years.
 Now think how things might change over the next twenty or thirty years.